PhilippaHartley/SKAO-SDC2/README.md

 'eval':
 'full':

 The default version that will be run is 'dev'.
-This can be changed by ....
+This can be changed by appending a version name as an argument to ???, e.g.

+`python run_SDC2_pipeline.py eval`

-There are two main stages to the pipeline: skymodel takes a catalogue of sources to produce image models of the sky;  observe takes the image models to produce the sky as observed by the SKA-Mid telescope.
+There are two main stages to the pipeline: `skymodel` takes a catalogue of sources to produce image models of the sky;  `observe` takes the image models to produce the sky as observed by the SKA-Mid telescope.
 Each stage uses several modules, following the recipe below.

 Recipe for producing an SKA-Mid-observed HI sky

-1. Run skymodel_HI.py over frequency range 950?1150 MHz
+1. Run `skymodel_HI.py` over frequency range 950?1150 MHz
 This module takes as input a T-RECS catalogue containing a list of simulated sources and their HI and continuum properties.
-The module converts the morphological HI emission properties of each source into a ?postage stamp? image cube.
+The module converts the morphological HI emission properties of each source into a 'postage stamp' image cube.
 Each cube is then placed in the full HI emission field at its catalogued position.
 This module also outputs a new catalogue file that lists the subset of TRECS sources used in the simulation with their HI properties.

-2. Run skymodel_continuum.py over frequency range 950?1150 MHz
+2. Run `skymodel_continuum.py` over frequency range 950?1150 MHz
 This module uses the same T-RECS catalogue to produce a corresponding field of continuum emission at the same frequency as the HI field.

-3. Run skymodel_continuum.py over frequency range 1200?1400 MHz
+3. Run `skymodel_continuum.py` over frequency range 1200?1400 MHz
 This module uses the same T-RECS catalogue but produces a continuum field at a higher frequency.

-4. Run observe.py
+4. Run `observe.py`
 This module first takes as input the three skymodel outputs and uses them to create an SKA-Mid-observed model of the HI sky.
 The lower frequency continuum cube is used to simulate imperfect continuum subtraction.
 The higher frequency continuum field is used to create HI absorption signatures.
 The module outputs the final HI image cube and a corresponding continuum image cube.

-Example initialisation files are available for each step.
-Each file is available in either a 'dev', ldev', 'eval', or 'full' variation, representing the 'development', large development', evalutaion', and 'full Challenge' datasets produced for SDC2.
+The `inis` directory contains example initialisation files for each step.
+Each ini file is available in either a 'dev', ldev', 'eval', or 'full' variation, representing the 'development', large development', evalutaion', and 'full Challenge' datasets produced for SDC2.

-At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output HI source catalogue in ?out/products..
+At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output HI source catalogue in `out/products`.

 A detailed description of the simulations is available in Section 3 of the SDC2 paper (link).